-The Board of Directors (the "Board") of the Fund met on May 11, 2023 (the "Meeting") to consider the approval of the Advisory Agreement (the "Advisory Agreement") by and between the Fund and UBS Asset Managers of Puerto Rico, the Fund's investment adviser (the "Investment Adviser").
+The Board of the Fund met on May 11, 2023 (the "Meeting") to consider the approval of the Investment Advisory Agreement (the "Advisory Agreement") by and between the Fund and UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico (the "Investment Adviser").
 At such meeting, the Board participated in comparative performance reviews with the portfolio managers of the Investment Adviser, in conjunction with other Fund service providers, and considered various investment and trading strategies used in pursuing the Fund's investment objective.
 The Board also evaluated issues pertaining to industry and regulatory developments, compliance procedures, fund governance, and other issues with respect to the Fund and received and participated in reports and presentations provided by the Investment Adviser with respect to such matters.

 The independent members of the Board (the "Independent Directors") were assisted throughout the contract review process by Willkie Farr & Gallagher LLP, as their independent legal counsel.
 The Board relied upon the advice of such counsel and their own business judgment in determining the material factors to be considered in evaluating the Advisory Agreement and the weight to be given to each such factor.
 The conclusions reached with respect to the Advisory Agreement were based on a comprehensive evaluation of all the information provided and not any single factor.
 Moreover, each Director may have placed varying emphasis on particular factors in reaching conclusions with respect to the Advisory Agreement.
-In evaluating the Advisory Agreement, including the specific fee structures, and other terms of this agreement, the Board were informed by multiple years of analysis and discussion amongst themselves and the Investment Adviser.
+In evaluating the Advisory Agreement, including the specific fee structures, and other terms, the Board was informed by multiple years of analysis and discussion amongst themselves and the Investment Adviser.
 The Board, including a majority of Independent Directors, concluded that the terms of the Advisory Agreement for the Fund were fair and reasonable and that the Investment Adviser's fees were reasonable in light of the services provided to the Fund.